Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 But you can also go hiking for 1 or 4 days, the combination of nature, preserved forests and the stunning landsacape.
 Among other things, you can go to the valley of Huaylla Belen, horse riding and sleep in hotels or a small accommodation in the heart of the Andes.

-The trek to the lagoon of the Condors or lagoon of the mummies.
-Depart from Leymebamba, are 40 kilometres away, you can go by horse or walking, to discover in a different way the Chachapoya culture and the mausoleums where they found the mummies of Leymebamba’s museum.
-This hike is hard and only feasible in the dry season, a minimum of 3 days, 1 day to go, a day to be in the place, 1 day back.
+Trek to the lagoon of the Condors or lagoon of the mummies.
+You leave from Leymebamba for a 40-kilometre hike and horse-riding to discover the Chachapoya culture in a different way.
+Your efforts will be rewarded by the mausoleums where they found the mummies that are today in the museum of Leymebamba.
+Be aware that this is a really difficult hike and only feasible in the dry season.
+It will take you a minimum of 3 days, 1 day to go, one day at the lagoon and 1 day to come back.

-The trek to Gran Vilaya.
-Will allow you to discover many archaeological sites – of course Gran Vilaya but also Kuelap – while enjoying the beautiful nature.
+Gran Vilaya – this trek will allow you to discover many archaeological sites – of course Gran Vilaya but also Kuelap – while enjoying the beautiful nature.

 Our complete article to discover the lagoon of Huamanpata.